Rohitwable/react-comp/README.md

 for cleanup return anonymous function in useEffect function cleanup function with no second argument will cause to run for every update cycle

+REACT.MEMO
+this technique is used for performance optimization in functinal component React.memo() is wrap around export of component
+It will re-render when it's / component's input changes